 Love zombies?
 Love The Walking Dead Show?
-So, you must know "Lucille, "," and you must also know that you need to prepare yourself with your own wood turned pallet bat... if you have the ambition to become the next Negan :).
+So, you must know "Lucille," and you must also know that you need to prepare yourself with your own wood turned pallet bat... (if you have the ambition to become the next Negan :).
 This project cost about 6.50 for the bat handle wrapping material.
 This was my first major project on a new-to-me (used), full-sized lathe so I can wood turn table legs, etc. long term.
 I wanted to see if I could do it.
-I'll let you all decide if I'm getting the hang of it. :)
+I'll let you all decide if I'm getting the hang of it. :) I made a Wood Turned Pallet Bat as a tribute to The Walking Dead!

 First, I found some pallets with 4x4" posts as the stringers.
 They were 48" long, so there was more than enough for a bat.
 I separated one pallet and removed all of the nails.
 I had to drill down around some of the nails where I knew I'd be removing material and chipped away until I got the metal removed from the entire stringer.
 This wasn't for visual appeal; this was a major safety issue on a fast-turning wood lathe.
 Next, I cut the pallet stringer with a table saw to slightly round over the corners, making it more octagonal-shaped to reduce the risk of the blades biting in and being flung or injuring my hands.
 I put the stringer onto the lathe and ensured it was centered, and used a draw knife to reduce some of the imbalance that remained.